tex0gen/generator-virtualmin/README.md

 # generator-virtualmin [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

 ## Description
 This Yeoman generator will connect to your private server via SSH based on credentials given.
 It will then setup a new virtual server with the credentials you specify.
 Setting up SSH is optional.
 If you select YES(default), it will use let's encrypt to apply your SSL.
+(Domain must be pointing to the virtual server).
+The following will also be setup:

+* Home Directory for files
+* Website
+* Unix user (Same as user input)
+* FTP (Same as user input)
+* MySQL Database (Auto generated for security) This will be changed in an upcoming release.

 ## Installation